feedyard/k8-local/README.md

 # feedyard/k8-local

-_review the dependencies section below for laptop setup_
+_basic setup for local kubernetes development_

 Starting with a fresh install of docker-for-mac and kubernetes
-(setting memory available to docker resources to 8gb recommended)
+(setting memory available to docker resources to 8gb)

 ## 1. Edit kubernetes manifest for AdmissionController settings
 ```bash